BarackOBusiness/GOI-Player-Customizer/README.md

 Once that is complete, head to the [releases](https://github.com/The-head-obamid/GOI-Player-Customizer/releases) and download the latest version of the plugin, and place this in the  `Getting Over It/BepInEx/plugins` folder, once you've done that, that's the installation done.

+This plugin does build with some features for ingame customization, so if you'd like to utilize that, you can download [ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager) and click the releases and install it the same way you did this plugin, you can read the readme there for more information on how to make use of this

 ## Configuration
 Running the game with the plugin installed will generate the necessary config files and folders for you to make use of the mod in `BepInEx/config`.